List of Cougar Town characters: Grayson Ellis

 Josh Hopkins plays Grayson Ellis, Jules' neighbor.
 He owns and operates Gray's Pub, a frequent hangout for the gang.
 Grayson, like Jules, is also newly divorced, but unlike Jules, he embraces his bachelorhood and single lifestyle.
 Grayson enjoys dating and sleeping with younger women, often rubbing it in Jules' face.
 Yet he is still tethered by the fact that his ex-wife, Vivian, left him because he wanted kids and she claimed that she did not; however, it is later revealed that she got engaged to another man and is pregnant—a crushing blow for Grayson.
 He is shown to be very vain, often looking at himself in the mirror and reminiscing about his time as a male model.
 Ellie refers to him as 'Dime Eyes', mentioning constantly that he has small, beady eyes.
 Despite this, Ellie and Grayson have a good friendship.
 Ellie has also been shown to be attracted to him.

 After a flirty friendship with Jules, Grayson's feelings for her emerge while he is dating Sara (played by Sheryl Crow).
 He unintentionally revealed his interest in Jules to Bobby and Andy at Thanksgiving.
-Both of his parents passed away the year before the show started, with his father passing away on Valentine's day.
+Both of his parents died the year before the show started, with his father dying on Valentine's day.
 After dating and falling in love with Jules, Grayson proposes to her in the season 3 premiere.
 After a somewhat frustrating period of engagement, during which it is revealed that he got one of his hookups pregnant resulting in a baby girl named Tampa, the two play with the idea of eloping, but end up marrying on the beach in a small ceremony with only friends and family present at the end of season 3.
 Grayson plays guitar and has frequently made up songs about the group and their situations.